 Children who do some form of exercise, especially a walk before school, arrive refreshed, fit and ready to learn.

 One in five cars during the morning rush hour are taking children to school - the school run alone is responsible for generating two million tonnes of carbon dioxide per year.
 By walking to school just once per week you can help improve the quality of air your child is growing up in.

 The Walk to school is another opportunity for your child to learn road safety.

 We know that changing the school runs to school walks is not always a simple switch.
 It may be that you have children at different schools, a job to get to, you live too far away.

-Below are some ways you might be able to make the switch to a walk to school.
+Below are some ways you might be able to make the switch from the school run to a school walk.